Glenn Delaney - Scarlets

 While Mooar’s departure shocked the Scarlets hierarchy, they have moved quickly to replace him as they hope to step up their recruitment for next season and beyond.

-Saracens' relegation from the has led to a number of Mark McCall's players being made available for transfer and Tompkins is among them.
+Saracens’ from the Gallagher Premiership has led to a number of Mark McCall’s players being made available for transfer and Tompkins is among them.

 The 24-year-old will have to move to a Welsh region for his next contract if he wants to carry on playing for Wales under his country’s eligibility rules.